MicrosoftDocs/customer-insights/ci-docs/export-campaign-monitor.md

 ---
-title: "Export segments to Campaign Monitor"
+title: "Export segments to Campaign Monitor (preview)"
 description: "Learn how to configure the connection and export to Campaign Monitor." ms.date: 10/08/2021 ms.reviewer: mhart